Church Pension Group | Leadership & Governance

 Dean Candler is a writer and a frequent teacher and preacher in the US and the wider Anglican Communion and speaks regularly on the role of religion in matters of science and environmental sustainability.

-He was elected to his first term on The Church Pension Fund Board of Trustees in 2018.
+He was elected to his second term on The Church Pension Fund Board of Trustees in 2024.

 He received a BA, cum laude, from Occidental College, an MDiv, magna cum laude, from Yale University Divinity School, and a DDiv, honoris causa, from The University of the South.